PipocaAgil-Grupo-Bordo/ciclo-agil-mobile/.github/pull_request_template.md

-### Título
+### Title

-Um breve título que descreva bem as alterações.
+Short descriptive title of the changes.

-### Ticket Relacionado
+### Related Issues

+- Issue #123
-- Ticket do Jira/Asana/Trello (ex: `CIA-456`)
+- Ticket from Jira/Asana/Trello (e.g., `CIA-456`)

-### Descrição

-Uma explicação detalhada do que a PR faz.
-Quaisquer alterações de arquitetura ou detalhes relevantes devem ser incluídos aqui.

-### Plano de Testes
+### Description

-- Passos para testar a funcionalidade ou correção manualmente.
-- Indique quais testes automatizados (unitários, integração) cobrem essas alterações.
+A detailed explanation of what the PR does, any architectural changes, or notable details.

+### Test Plan

+- Steps to test the feature or fix it manually.
+- Indicate relevant automated tests (unit, integration) that cover these changes.